 To summarize, edX is an excellent platform that you should take a look at if you are interested in pursuing education on newer subjects.
 There is always something unique to be found in its collection of high-quality courses.
 The free library is large enough to offer a diverse skillet for helping discover new interests.
 Those with interest in the fields of Science, Engineering, Math, and Technology will especially find a lot to chew on as these fields with the most attention.

-EdX offers thousands of courses all range from simple introductions to topics, that dive deep into technical details.
+EdX offers thousands of courses, all range from simple introductions to topics that dive deep into technical details.
 Users will find fully-fledged programs made with the intent of advancing their degree and career. edX offers courses that are provided by prestigious universities and partners.
 These are world-renowned names like Georgetown University and Caltech.
 You know for sure that you’re getting the best online experience and education without compromise.

 What is Coursera

 Coursera is another extremely popular online learning platform that offers courses online.
-Two Stanford professors founded in 2012 the learning platform Coursera.
+Two Stanford professors founded 2012 the learning platform Coursera.
 It is now a booming service with over 4,000 Coursera courses in many fields.
-Coursera offers online degrees and a verified certificate, ranging from Bachelors to Masters that industry professions recognize and love to see.
+Coursera offers online degrees and a verified certificate, ranging from Bachelors to Masters, that industry professions recognize and love to see.

 Coursera partners with 200 top universities and companies, including Google, Amazon Web Services, the California Institute of Arts, and the University of North Texas.

-Over 60 million users have taken to this service and like it for its vast resources, easy to use interface, and prestigious connections.
+Over 60 million users have taken to this service and like it for its vast resources, easy-to-use interface, and prestigious connections.
 Their mission was a world where “anyone, anywhere, can transform their life by accessing the world’s best online learning experience.”
 They have been making many strides to turn that dream into reality.
 Users will have access to high-quality career credentials, and industry leaders around the globe will recognize this.

 What Does Coursera Offer